openmpf/openmpf.github.io/docs/docs/Node-Guide.md

 3. Use the dialog to give the machine a new name.
 Be sure to check the "Reinitialize the MAC address of all network cards" box.
 Then click "Continue".

-4. Select "Full clone" or "Linked clone", depending on your preference.
+4. Select "Full clone".
 Eventually, click the "Clone" button.

 5. Start the VM, log in, and open a terminal session.